SeriousOldMan/Simulator-Controller/Docs/Rule Engine.md

     Executes the executable or script identified by the first argument, which must be a file name.
 Additional arguments will be passed to the executable enclosed by paranthesis and seperated by spaces.
 The default implementation supports the typical executable files, like EXE, CMD or BAT files, which can be run by Windows.
 Please note, that the working directory will be set to the directory of the executable for the time of execution.

 	The executable must return an exit code. **0** will be interpreted as success and everything else will indicate a failure and trigger backtracking.

+  - productions

+    Syntax: productions(list)

+	Generates a list of all production rules.
+Ench entry is a pair of the rule ID and the textual representation of the rule.
+The list of rules is unified with the supplied argument *list*.

+  - reductions

+    Syntax: reductions(list)

+	Generates a list of all reduction rules.
+Ench entry is a pair of the rule ID and the textual representation of the rule.
+The list of rules is unified with the supplied argument *list*.

   - addRule